OpenFogStack/FReD/README.md

 ### Text

-T. Pfandzelter, N. Japke, T. Schirmer, J. Hasenburg, and D. Bermbach, **Managing Data Replication and Distribution in the Fog with FReD**, Software: Practice and Experience, Jul.
+T. Pfandzelter, N. Japke, T. Schirmer, J. Hasenburg, and D. Bermbach, **Managing Data Replication and Distribution in the Fog with FReD**, Software: Practice and Experience, Oct.
 2023.

 ### BibTeX